alfredos84/cuOPO/README.md

 ```
 nvcc cuOPO.cu -D<REGIME> --gpu-architecture=sm_75 -lcufftw -lcufft -o cuOPO
 ```
 where the preprocessor variable `<REGIME>` could be either `CW_OPO` or `NS_OPO`.
 This compiles the package using two coupled-wave equations.
 If the user wants to use three coupled-wave equations, add the additional preprocessor variable `-DTHREE_EQS` in the compilation line.
-The flag `--gpu-architecture=sm_75` is related to the GPU architecture, and the user should check the proper number (instead of 75).
+The flag `--gpu-architecture=sm_75` is related to the GPU architecture (see below more information about this point).
 The flags `-lcufftw` and `-lcufft` tell the compiler to use the `CUFFT library` that performs the Fourier transform on GPU .

 Finally, the execution is done using the command line in the `cuOPO.sh` file is
 ```